This article was last updated on August 10

 5. Buy on a rainy day.
 This simple idea, works more often than not.
 Since you are the only person in the dealership (nobody likes to go shopping when it is pouring rain), they will be eager to do a deal.

 6. Don’t take too long to close the deal.
 There are too many variables to consider when negotiating the monthly payment: length of loan, sales price, interest rate, etc. Negotiate on one number only – the final sales price.
-You should be able to get anywhere from 10% to 15% off the sticker price – more if the model you are looking at, nobody else wants (like a Hummer H2 when gas is $4 plus per gallon).
+You should be able to get anywhere from 10% to 15% off the sticker price – more if the model you are looking at, nobody else wants.
 Also, get the deal done quickly.
 The deal may not be worth it to the salesman if they are haggling with you for hours, especially if there are other customers waiting.
 So do your research, organize your financing and get the deal done when you hit your target price.

 8. Do not “engage” the salesman when asked about the price.
 Here is what is going to happen.
 In order to “throw you off your game”, the salesman will question your offer: “Where did you get that price”….”I can’t do that price, I will lose money”….”Nobody in town is going to sell you that car for that price”…”What is a thousand dollars more to get this beautiful car today”.
 These tactics are distractions to make you question (doubt) yourself.
 Remember, you did the research.
 Use an excuse if necessary, it takes the heat off of you.
 For example: “My wife will not let me spend more than $36,000 on this Acura MDX.
 If you can’t do the deal, she wants me to buy the Toyota Highlander”.